 We are all part of an unknown bigger picture.
-We all have an a huge affect on each other and the all that is.
+We all have a huge effect on each other and the all that is.

 I choose to Be The Change I Seek.
 If I desire change in the world then I have to start with myself.
-Clean up my own back yard, which has a way to go yet so I'll be kept busy for a lifetime or two yet, which makes my souls journey all the more exciting and challenging, but I'm up for it.
+Clean up my own back yard, which has a way to go so I'll be kept busy for a lifetime or two, which makes my souls journey all the more exciting and challenging, but I'm up for it.

-As I renovate my interior I am finding treasures that I had long forgotten and wisdom that can only come from allowing myself to be brutally honest with myself.
+As I renovate my interior I am finding treasures that I had long forgotten and wisdom that can only come from being brutally honest with myself.

 Remember that love heals all wounds.
 It's challenging to feel love and forgiveness for something or someone who we feel has hurt us so badly.
-We believe we are angry and hurt by someone else but the truth of the matter is that we are most angry at ourselves for not being stronger, wiser, listening to our insides.
-Believing we are not lovable or worthy of kindness and compassion.
+We believe we are angry and hurt by someone else but the truth of the matter is that we are most angry at ourselves for not being stronger, wiser, listening to our insides or standing up for ourselves and what we believe.
+We feel are not lovable or worthy of kindness and compassion.
 Constantly living in our woundedness.
-Whatever story we tell ourselves we have to ask is it serving us to change, heal and grow.
+Whatever story we tell ourselves we must ask is it serving us to change, heal and grow.

-The antidote to feeling wounded is to remember that we chose to be here and we knew what we were coming to.
+The antidote to feeling wounded is to remember that we chose to be here, and we knew what we were coming to.
 We chose this life for our learning and enlightenment.
-It would be such a waste of a few decades of times if we couldn't find empathy and forgiveness for ourselves and each other.
+It would be such a waste of a few decades of times if we couldn't find a higher meaning for everything that happens or allow ourselves to have empathy and forgiveness for ourselves and each other.